Tables Grab

 Recently Updated

-An interactive exercise on reading train timetables and making time calculations.
-So far this activity has been accessed 17176 times and 5225 Transum Trophies have been awarded for completing it.
+Use your knowledge of rectangle areas to calculate the missing measurement of these composite diagrams.
+So far this activity has been accessed 58717 times and 10845 Transum Trophies have been awarded for completing it.

 TablesMaster